20 Things You Might Not Have Known About Firefly

 Whedon wrote the lyrics and music for Firefly’s opening theme song, “The Ballad of Serenity.”

-Star Wars was a big influence on Firefly creator Joss Whedon.
+Star Wars was a big influence on Whedon.
 Captain Malcolm Reynolds somewhat resembles Han Solo, while Whedon used the Millennium Falcon as inspiration to create Serenity.
-In fact, you can spot a few spacecrafts from George Lucas's magnum opus on the show.
+In fact, you can spot a few spacecraft from George Lucas's magnum opus on the show.

 When Inara’s shuttle docks with Serenity in the pilot episode, an Imperial Shuttle can be found flying in the background.
 In the episode “Shindig,” you can see a Starlight Intruder as the crew lands on the planet Persephone.